Work smarter: Live chat best practices

-Training customer service agents on live chat support software seems like a no-brainer, but it bears repeating.
+Training customer service agents on live chat seems like a no-brainer, but it bears repeating.
 Particularly with emerging support channels like live chat and messaging, agents must be briefed on how customers interact with the interface, how they are expected to interact with it, and the ways in which customers arrive in their chat windows in the first place.
 For example, if your company is a growing ecommerce operation with a proactive chat on several pages throughout the website, customers can arrive at an agent from many different avenues.
 Understanding the customer journey, and providing as much visibility as possible into that journey, is essential for agents that may be picking up where a chatbot left off.

-Agents must not only be well-versed in chat, they should be well-versed in how chat fits into the bigger customer service picture.
+Agents must not only be well-versed in chat etiquette, they should be well-versed in how chat fits into the bigger customer service picture.
 For example, if agents know the chatbot grabs information from the knowledge base and serves it up to customers as a potential answer to their question, repeating those answers verbatim on a live chat window can lead to frustration and wasted time on both sides.